dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/auth0-migration.md

 :::warning Login {slug}

 The login slug shouldn't have an underscore.
 If it does, you need to change it on the **Account Settings** page.
-After changing the slug, the admins should share it with dbt Cloud users, as the login URL will be different.
+After changing the slug, the admins must share it with dbt Cloud users, as the login URL will differ.

 :::